Globe Valves - Y-Pattern Pressure Seal Bonnet | Fluitek | Fluitek Valves

 Globe Valves - Y-Pattern Pressure Seal Bonnet | Fluitek

-The Globe Valves - Y-Pattern Pressure Seal Bonnet by Fluitek are expertly designed for high-pressure applications, offering versatility and reliability.
-These valves feature a fully guided disc within the body and offer various disc shapes, including plug, needle, and parabolic, to suit different service conditions, including throttling.
+The Globe Valves - Y-Pattern Pressure Seal Bonnet by Fluitek are designed for high-pressure applications, leveraging extensive experience in the field.
+Key features include a fully guided disc within the body, with options for different disc shapes such as plug, needle, and parabolic, and a swivel-type stem-to-disc connection.
+These features ensure adaptability to various service conditions, including throttling.
 The Y-pattern design minimizes fluid turbulence and cavitation.
-Available in both cast and forged body constructions, these valves can be manufactured to ASME B16.34 or EN 12516 standards.
-They are constructed from a range of materials, including carbon steel, low alloy steels, austenitic stainless steel, and nickel alloys.
-The packing systems use graphite or ceramic fiber yarn for high-temperature applications.
-Pressure classes range from 900# to 4500#, with the highest class available only in forged construction.
+The valves can be manufactured to ASME B16.34 or EN 12516 standards, with options for cast or forged body construction.
+Material options range from carbon steel and low alloy steels to austenitic stainless steel and nickel alloys.
+The packing systems primarily use graphite, with ceramic fiber yarn available for temperatures over 600°C. Materials comply with ASTM/ASME or EN standards, and pressure classes range from 900# to 4500#, with the highest class available only in forged construction.

 Standard (Options)